Pancheble/DDC-AMC/README.md

 ### 2.2 Multi-Representation Signal Classification

 Related ideas have appeared in audio classification, where joint modeling of MFCCs and spectrograms has improved robustness, and in radar signal processing, where range-Doppler and micro-Doppler features are fused for waveform identification.
 In AMC specifically, some studies concatenate IQ-derived features or combine multiple views through late fusion.
-However, these approaches treat the views as independent feature sources and do not enforce any geometric alignment between their latent spaces during training.
+However, these approaches usually treat the views as independent feature sources and do not enforce geometric alignment between their latent spaces during training.

 ### 2.3 Contrastive and Multi-Modal Representation Learning

 Contrastive learning methods — including MoCo (He et al., 2020), SimCLR (Chen et al., 2020), and BYOL (Grill et al., 2020) — established that strong visual representations can be learned by training a model to be invariant to augmentations of the same image.
 CLIP (Radford et al., 2021) extended this paradigm across modalities, aligning image and text embeddings with a symmetric cross-entropy contrastive loss over paired samples.
-Our work applies the same alignment principle to communication signals, where the paired views are physically meaningful and mathematically related transformations of the same received waveform, making the contrastive task cleaner and more tractable than the original image-text setting.
+Our work adapts the same alignment principle to communication signals, where the paired views are physically meaningful and mathematically related transformations of the same received waveform, making the contrastive task cleaner and more tractable than the original image-text setting.

 ---